LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 This script stores parameters for the source of scattered photons S [W/mm^3].

 ### data_operating.m
-This script stores the wavelengths and powers under study.
+This script stores the wavelengths and powers under study, and correspondent temporal pulse widths.

 ## Graphical representations of the source S directory contents